abpio/abp-commercial-docs/en/why-abp-io-platform.md

 For example, assume you must use **RabbitMQ** to implement your distributed event bus.
 All you want to do is; send a message to a queue and handle the incoming messages.
 But you need to understand **messaging patterns**, queue and **exchange details**.
 To write an efficient code, you must create a **pool** to manage connections, clients and channels.
 You also must deal with **exceptions**, ACK messages, **re-connecting** to RabbitMQ on failures and more.

-ABP's RabbitMQ Distributed Event Bus integration abstracts all these details.
+For example, ABP's RabbitMQ Distributed Event Bus integration abstracts all these details.
 You send and receive messages without the hustle and bustle.
 Do you need to write low-level code?
 No problem, you can always do that.
 ABP doesn't restrict you when you need to use low-level features of the library you are using.

 ### Tons of Features